MDU-PHL/create_krakenDB/README.md

 		* The above command would make the DB exactly 10000 kmer:taxon pairs.
 Seems small.
 Here, a decision can be later made.
 However, presumably the smaller the database, the faster the search.
-So, There is likely some room here for optimisation.
+So, there is likely some room here for optimisation.
 Unclear how much time we would gain by going from 1M kmer:taxon pairs to 100K or less, and what that would mean for our accuracy.